Subhoojit5/Toxic-Comment-Classification/README.md

 *Business Objective:*
-1. Need to get sentiment analysis of tweets gauge its impact and type Architecture level analysis:
+1. Need to get sentiment analysis of tweets gauge its impact and type

+*Architecture level analysis:*
 1. Data transformation/Text processing using Python
+2. Perfoming EDA and showing the toxic words using WordCloud
-2. Sentiment Analysis using Biderectonal LSTM.
+3. Sentiment Analysis using Biderectonal LSTM.
-3. Deployment through Python using Gradio.
+4. Deployment through Python using Gradio.